teyc/gsl-net/README.md

 ## Include File directive

+GSL files can be refactored and `include`d

+    . // we are in file 1
+    . // files are included relative to the current file . include('../file2.gsl')

 ## Replace Text directive

 It is convenient to start with a working file and perform search and replace